-During that time I was obsessed and followed capital crimes avidly, both in England and the USA; the systems employed by these two countries were so different and in the US it was even more so with so many different methods of execution. it was really almost unbelievable!
+During that time I was obsessed and followed capital crimes avidly, both in England and the USA; the systems employed by these two countries were so different.
+In the US it was even more so, with so many different methods of execution.
+It was almost unbelievable!

-Hanging had been perfected as a means of execution by the Pierrepoint family most notably Albert Pierrepoint; who during his long career as an executioner sent more than 600 men and women to their doom.
+Hanging had been perfected as a means of execution, by the Pierrepoint family; most notably Albert Pierrepoint; who, during his long career as an executioner, sent more than 600 men, and women, to their doom.

-This total also includes 200 or so Germans convicted of war crimes.
+This total also includes 200 or so Germans, convicted of war crimes.
 Albert holds the record for the quickest execution in recorded history; just 7 yes 7 seconds from the moment he entered the cell ’til the trap was sprung.

-The condemned cell is just a few foot away from the actual gallows, the door to the gallows is normally the cupboard that serves as a wardrobe in the cell and in just a couple of paces you’re standing on the trap.
+The condemned cell is just a few foot away from the actual ‘gallows’, the door to the gallows, is normally the cupboard that serves as a wardrobe in the cell, and in just a couple of paces, you’re standing on the trap.

-The executioner immediately pinions the arms and the prisoner is propelled through the door onto the gallows which has been opened by one of the warders and stood upon the trap, the assistance straps the legs the executioner places the noose around the neck with the bolt under the left ear and springs the trap.
-The drop and the broken spinal cord, instant death.
+The executioner immediately pinions the arms, and the prisoner is propelled through the door which has been opened by one of the warders, onto the gallows, and stood upon the trap, the assistance straps the legs, the executioner places the noose around the neck ,with the bolt under the left ear, and springs the trap.
+The drop, the broken spinal cord, instant death.

-No nonsense, no last words or speeches, just a quick solemn execution, the body is left to hang for an hour before being lowered, not cut down as some like to think, but lowered and usually treated with respect.
+No nonsense, no last words or speeches, just a quick solemn execution, the body is left to hang for an hour, before being lowered, not cut down as some like to think, but lowered and usually treated with respect.

 I shall continue this in another blog later, no point in going overboard and writing a book for a blog is there?